Follow us on:

 Group income protection providers support employees to help them return to work with reasonable adjustments made by their employer but if the employee cannot work due to illness or injury the policy will pay a benefit of a proportion of their salary.

 The benefit is paid to the employer and then passed on to the employee through the PAYE system.
 Generally, premiums paid by an employer can be offset against corporation tax and are not regarded as a benefit in kind.

-1,878 people were helped back to work in 2015 before they reached the point of making a claim – GRiD 2016 Claims Survey.
+2,989 people (33.1% of all claims submitted) were helped back to work in 2017 before they reached the point of making a claim – GRiD 2018 Claims Survey.